arung-northwestern/pyIsoP/docs/examples.rst

 Energy Grid Calculation
 =======================
-PyIsoP uses a vectorized_ grid calculator in the :ref:`grid3D`, in conjunction with interatomic potentials in :ref:`potentials` and parameters in RASPA format in the :ref:`forcefields` module.
+PyIsoP uses a vectorized_ grid calculator in the :ref:`grid3D`, in conjunction with interatomic potentials in :ref:`potentials` and parameters in RASPA_ format in the forcefields_ module.

 .. code-block:: python